Rathbone DeBuys: Career

 After college, he joined the Architectural firm De Buys, Churchill & Labouisse from 1905 until 1912.
 He is credited with designing numerous historically significant buildings in Louisiana and Mississippi, including the Lauren Rogers Museum of Art and the Southern Yacht Club, where he was also a member.
 He also designed the Hattiesburg Postoffice, Pine Hills Hotel at Pass Christian, Gulf Park College at Gulfport, Brookhaven Bank and Trust Company, and Y. M. C. A. Building at Picayune.

 In his home state of Louisiana, he is credited with designing the layout for the city of Bogalusa, Louisiana in 1906.
 He also was the architect for several Catholic churches, banks, and school buildings.
 He designed or contributed to the design of Loyola University New Orleans's Thomas hall, "Gesu" McDermott Memorial church, Nicholas D. Burke Seismic Observatory, and Marquette hall.
 He also designed the City Bank & Trust building, New Orleans Country club, Tulane gymnasium, Richardson Memorial dormitory, Henderson Sugar Refinery, and the residences of Nelson Whitney and Mrs. John A. Morris.

 As chairman of the Southern Yacht Club, DeBuys helped design the one-design Fish class sloop in 1919 in part to help renew interest in sailing post-World War I and to make it more affordable for beginners.
 It quickly became the most popular one design class in the Gulf South and the primary one-design racing dinghy for the Gulf Yachting Association.

 Personal life

 DeBuys married Corine Sophia Isabelle Von Meysenberg on February 2, 1901.
-The couple had three children; Alice Olga, Maxine Elinor, and Alfred Rivalier.
+The couple had three children.

+DeBuys's maternal second great-grandmother was Delphine LaLaurie, the infamous New Orleans socialite and serial killer.